dimodi/project-templates/README.md

 * The Blazor Web Apps use a global interactive render mode.
 This is the easier and recommended way to integrate Telerik UI for Blazor.
 * The WebAssembly apps reference the latest minor version of the selected .NET version.
-* .NET 8-9 apps use the `https` launch profile by default.
+* The apps use the `https` launch profile by default.
 * Visual Studio opens `Home.razor` automatically after the app is created.
 * The top bar uses background and border colors from the Telerik theme.
 This makes the styling consistent in dark mode.
 * The `<button>` and `<table>` HTML elements in the default sample pages are replaced with Telerik Button and Grid.